 Wylie Undergraduate Essay Prize

-Applications for the Wylie Undergraduate Essay Medal 2023 are welcomed on the topic How can we address the gender gap in anaesthesia, as well as medicine in general?
+Applications for the Wylie Undergraduate Essay Medal 2023 were welcomed on the topic How can we address the gender gap in anaesthesia, as well as medicine in general?
 Essays must be written by an undergraduate medical student at a university in Great Britain or Ireland.
 The overall winner will receive the Wylie Medal in memory of Dr W Derek Wylie, President of the Association 1980-82.

 Applications were invited from medical students studying in Great Britain and Ireland (subject to confirmation of eligibility).

 - All applicants should be the sole author of their essay.